wywsunflower/wywsunflower.github.io/index.md

 - Data Mining
 - Bioinformatics
 - Deep Learning
 <p align="justify">My current research focuses on practical problems brought about by the era of big data.
-Knowledge graph, as an important form of the existence of a large number of data, its representation learning can play an important role in quite a number of practical applications, including Question Answering, Intelligent Search, Recommender System, and so on.
+Knowledge graph, as an important form of the existence of a large number of data, its representation learning can play an important role in quite a number of practical applications, including Question Answering, Intelligent Search, Bioinformatics, Recommender System, and so on.
 I wish to devote my talent to this meaningful issue and bring well-being to society.</p>
 <br>

 ---